brunnels/cloudeos-k8s/README.md

 # CloudEOS for Kubernetes

 ## Files
-* [cloudeos.yaml](cloudeos.yaml) YAML file for deploying the CloudEOS Daemonset
+* [cloudeos.yaml](cloudeos.yaml) - YAML file for deploying the CloudEOS Daemonset
 * [RELEASE-NOTES.md](RELEASE-NOTES.md) - Release notes for this version
 * [leaf-switch.config](leaf-switch-config) - config example for BGP Peer switch

 ## Design Goals
-There are a few design goals with CloudEOSr:
+There are a few design goals with CloudEOS:
 * Provide a Kubernetes native deployment model
-* Allow for easy deployment and redeployment of cluster nodes
+* Allow for easy deployment of cluster nodes
 * Provide an operationally consistent networking model for administrators
 * Provide the benefits of EOS from a management, observability, feature, and supportability in a Kubernetes networking environment.

-CloudEOSr achieves these goals by the following:
+CloudEOS achieves these goals by the following:

 * Using a daemonset to deploy CloudEOS containers on each node in the cluster
 * Providing configuration options directly in the deployment YAML file